Guyra railway station: Description

 The station complex includes a type 4 standard roadside third-class brick station building with a brick-faced platform (completed in 1884), a type 3 timber skillion roofed signal box (completed in 1918) and a type 3 60' x 16' corrugated iron goods shed (including office) designed as a side shed with awning (completed in 1884).
 Jib crane No. 429 remains on the station platform.

 Heritage listing

 Guyra station group is part of a group of mid-Victorian stations built on the main north line between Tamworth and the border that represent the most intact group of buildings in the State from this period.
-They are all excellent examples and form an important group demonstrating the various size and form of structures used at varying sites.
-The group at Guyra are a good example in their own right and of high significance.
+These form an important group of examples demonstrating the various size and form of structures used at varying sites, and so have high significance.

 Guyra railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.